fabric8-services/fabric8-wit/board_view.md

       # [...]
 ```

-The ID reference of the board column is alwasy referring to the UUID of a column.
+The ID reference of the board column is always referring to the UUID of a column.
 The board is given implicitly as we're dealing with UUIDs.
 The column positions are described as an embedded JSONAPI relationship.

 ### Meta State on the Work Item